Here you will find other useful materials and information.

 Area Development Districts in Kentucky have been

-in existence over thirty-five years.
+in existence over 40 years.
 Conceptually, they grew out of the efforts of local elected officials and citizens in the Commonwealth to try and find collaborative means with

 which to deal with problems that beset their communities.
 The combination of federal programs and state enabling legislation provided a national strategy and funding mechanism that